kalyankumarchowdary/JavaBrainsJerseyApp/README.md

 5. GET /messenger/webapi/messages/{messageId} (messageId is a path parameter, e.g., 1,2)
 6. POST /messenger/webapi/messages/ (message is a JSON object in the request body)
 7. PUT /messenger/webapi/messages/{messageId} (messageId is a path parameter, e.g., 1,2) (message is a JSON object in the request body)
+8. PATCH /messenger/webapi/messages/{messageId} (messageId is a path parameter, e.g., 1,2) (message is a JSON object in the request body) e.g., {"message":"updated message"}

 TOMCAT SETUP